StephanieCherubin/Blogz_TheSequel/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+In this project I created a simple blog system using the basics of Ruby on Rails including:

+* Models, Views, and Controllers (MVC)

 * System dependencies

-* Configuration

-* Database creation
+* Data Structures & Relationships

-* Database initialization
+* Routing

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Migrations

+* Views with forms, partials, and helper

-* ...
+* RESTful design

+* Adding gems for extra features